narrate-co/turbine_flutter/README.md

 <a href="https://play.google.com/store/apps/details?id=space.narrate.tate" target="_blank">
 <img src="https://github.com/narrate-co/turbine/blob/master/screenshots/get_it_on_google_play.png" alt="Get it on Google Play" height="90"/></a>

+## About

+Turbine is a passion project, built using WeatherFlow/iKitesurf's amazing network of real-time weather stations.
+Hopefully Turbine offers a way to maximize your iKitesurf subscription, supporting those who make it possible, and improving the daily task (every 30 minute task? 😬) of checking the wind, easier and more enjoyable.

+For any questions, feedback, feature requests or just to chat about the wind/kitesurfing/etc, please don't hesitate to reach out - hunter@narrate.space - it'd be great to learn about how other's use the app.

+## Description

 Turbine, at its core, is a wind & forecasting app, powered by iKitesurf, that enables you to easily check kitesurfing conditions at your local spot(s) or when exploring new locations.